hzqst/MetaHookSv/README.md

 ## Risk of VAC ?

-Although using hook is likely to be dangerous in games, there is no VAC ban reported yet.
+There is no VAC ban reported yet.

-Btw Sven Co-op is not a [game protected by VAC](https://store.steampowered.com/search/?term=Sven&category2=8)

-You can even connect to a "VAC protected" server with `-insecure`, as VAC is not working at all in Sven Co-op.

-Use a separate account to play Sven Co-op if you still worry about VAC ban wave.
-Sven Co-op is a free game.
+The binaries or executables of Sven Co-op are not signed with digital signatures thus no integrity check from VAC would be applied for them.

 ## One Click Installation